 - Maintenance.
 From a maintenance point of view, factors such as the displacement or flooding of the supports and the bridge, deformation, etc. should be monitored.

 - The accident.
-The dynamic parameters of the bridge are of paramount importance in the context of the consequences of possible accidents occurring on the bridge.
+The dynamic parameters of the bridge are of paramount importance in the context of the consequences of potential accidents occurring on the bridge.

 Thus, the main parameters that will be monitored: